-I wrote this educational performance piece in collaboration with Dreams of Hope Performance Troupe for LGBTQ youth.
+Devised in collaboration with Dreams of Hope Performance Troupe for LGBTQ youth.
 The Department of Hope opened January 2013 at the August Wilson Center in Pittsburgh, PA.
-Developed from improvisational scene work informed by the experiences of LGBTQ youth, we merged real life with a fantastical government agency.
+Developed from improvisational scene work informed by the experiences of LGBTQ youth, The Department of Hope merges real life with a fantastical government agency.
 The Department of Hope asks what we all can do to bring about hope.
-The piece will be touring throughout the Pittsburgh area during 2013, educating audiences on LGBTQ issues.
+The piece will be toured throughout the Pittsburgh area during 2013, educating audiences on LGBTQ issues.

 Comedia meets the Sunday comics in this short play.
 Cathy fills her lonely life with chocolate and self-loathing.
 Jon Arbuckle can’t help but feel that he is nothing more than a side character in his cat’s time honored narrative.
 When fate and internet dating bring these two lonely souls together, worlds collide.
 With all the forces of hell pitted against them, can they make a better life?
 And will any of us survive the coming of the Marmaduke?

 Ack!
 The Musical was performed for the February 2013 Ten-Minute Play Festival at the Shop in Pittsburgh, PA.

 Chickens is a new play that tells the story of a family through the eyes of their four chickens.
 Set in Pittsburgh, Chickens explores what a gay identity means for one couple, as they journey from the families that raised them to the family they choose to create together.
 Amidst the struggle to define partnership and wrestle with individual family ties, Chickens invites you to join them in taking one messy step forward.

 The Internet Collaboration Project comes from a desire to collaborate among a large group of creative people who are separated by geography.
 On April 17, 2012, I emailed 50 of my friends asking if they’d like to participate in a online collaborative experiment.
 30 agreed to be part of the Internet Collaboration Project.